Dial Before You Dig (DBYD)

 Digging into natural gas pipelines can cause major disruption, serious injury and even death.
 If a pipeline is damaged while work is being carried out you may be held liable to pay pipeline repair costs to Gas Networks Ireland.

 Gas Networks Ireland's Dial Before You Dig service provides information, advice and maps on the gas pipeline network.
-Before starting any excavation work, it is essential to check for the location of gas pipes by calling 1850 42 77 47 or email email@example.com.
+Before starting any excavation work, it is essential to check for the location of gas pipes by calling 1800 42 77 47 or email firstname.lastname@example.org.
+You can also register for a Dial Before You Dig Online account.

 If you’re planning on having improvement work done to your business premises, such as a building an extension, new shop front, new walls or landscaping be aware that gas pipes can run underground.
 It is important to check the location of these underground pipes before beginning any work.